socialismconference/songbook.github.io/songs/deportee.md

 The crops are all in and the peaches are rott'ning,
 The oranges piled in their creosote dumps;
-They're flying 'em back to the Mexican border
+They're flying &rsquo;em back to the Mexican border
 To pay all their money to wade back again

 ### Chorus